barlog-m/spt-andern/README.md

 Works only if `mapBotSettings` set to true.

-`mapMaxBotBuffPercentage` increase amount of bots on maps exclude night Factory and Lab.
+`mapMaxBotBuffMultiplier` increase or decrease amount of bots on maps exclude night Factory and Lab.

 `mapPmcBotDifficulty` "easy", "normal", "hard", "impossible"

-`mapBotScatteringIncreasePercentage` increase bot weapon scattering (i'm not sure if it works properly).
+`mapBotAccuracyMultiplier` decrease bot accuracy and increase scattering.

 `mapBossChanceBuff` add or remove percent for existing boss chance.
 For example if map boss chance is 35 and you set this parameter to 20 then boss chance will be 35 + 20.